christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 $$ \sum_i |  ŷ_i - y_i | $$

 Minimizing the absolute value loss means predicting the (conditional) median of y.
 Variants can handle other quantiles.
 0/1 loss for classification is a special case.

+# Hinge loss / Maximum margin

+Hinge loss is trying to separate the positive and negative examples $ (x,y) $, x being the input, y the target $$ \in {-1, 1} $$, the loss for a linear model is defined by

+$$ l = max_i (0, 1 - y w \dot x ) $$

+The minimization of the loss will only consider examples that infringe the margin, otherwise the gradient will be zero since the max saturates.

+In order to minimize the loss,

+- positive example will have to output a result superior to 1 :  $$ w \dot x > 1$$

+- negative example will have to output a result inferior to -1 : $$ w \dot x < - 1$$

+# Crammer and Singer loss

 # One versus All Hinge loss / Squared hinge loss